molcikas/photon/README.md

 # Photon [![Build Status](https://travis-ci.org/molcikas/photon.svg?branch=master)](https://travis-ci.org/molcikas/photon) [![Code Coverage](https://img.shields.io/codecov/c/github/molcikas/photon/master.svg)](https://codecov.io/github/molcikas/photon?branch=master)

-A micro ORM that gives developers the ability to write complex SELECT statements when performance is critical while also shielding them from having to hand-write routine CRUD SQL.
+Photon is a unique Java ORM that aims to combine the best aspects of traditional and micro ORMs.
+Photon supports some of the features of traditional ORMs, such as eager loading and change tracking, but it also feels and acts like a micro ORM.
+When you want to do a query, you write real SQL, not a custom query language that isn't quite SQL.

-Traditional ORMs are complex and cryptic.
-They are often orders of magnitude slower than lower-level frameworks like JDBC.
-Since they hide the SQL they are executing, diagnosing and troubleshooting issues requires deep knowledge about how the ORM works.
-They usually require the object-to-table mapping to be specified in XML or using annotations.
+Traditional ORMs can be complex and cryptic.
+Since they hide the SQL they are executing behind leaky abstractions, diagnosing and troubleshooting issues requires deep knowledge about the inner workings of the ORM.
+Photon queries are just plain SQL, so you always know exactly what query the ORM is running.

+Photon is the only Java ORM that supports a fluent API.
+Other ORMs require the object-to-table mapping to be specified in XML or using annotations.
 XML is error prone and difficult to maintain.
 Annotations clutter domain entities with persistence details and require the entities to be modeled after the database tables rather than the business domain.
+A fluent API allows entities to remain free from the details of how they are persisted.

 Micro ORMs give developers greater control of the SQL but can be cumbersome to use, especially when loading and saving clusters of entities ("[aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html)" in DDD terms).
+Photon gives developers the ability to specify relationships between entities in an aggregate so that you don't have to write cumbersome queries to do basic CRUD operations.

-The goal of Photon is to capture the best of both worlds by giving developers control over the SQL executed while still providing an easy way to do routine CRUD operations on aggregates.
-It allows entities to remain free from the details of how they are persisted.
+The goal of Photon is to capture the best of the micro and tradition ORMs by giving developers control over the SQL executed while still providing an easy way to do routine CRUD operations on aggregates.

-Photon does not require you to learn a custom query language or a complex set of query functions, but you do need to to know SQL, especially `SELECT` statements.

 ## Getting Started